kbase/narrative_method_store/README.md

 The Narrative Method Store can be deployed within a standard KBase runtime environment with the standard KBase deployment process.
 Briefly, from within the dev_container, clone this repo into the modules directory.
 Rebuild any environment variables by running the dev_container bootstrap script and sourcing the user-env.sh file.
 Within this repo directory, run `make`, optionally `make test`, and finally `make deploy TARGET=[deployment_directory]`.

+Note that the `mongod` executable must be on the path for the tests to pass.